Surprisingly, school can trigger headaches in children. Learn why and find out what you can do about it.

-The abrupt lifestyle changes associated with switching from a lax summer vacation schedule to a more stringent school-time routine can trigger headaches in students.
-Changes in sleeping and eating patterns, changes in eyesight, and changes in stress levels can play a part.
+The abrupt change in routine that comes with switching from a lax summer vacation schedule to more stringent school-time demands can trigger headaches in children.
+What specifically causes these headaches?
+Changes in sleeping and eating patterns, changes in eyesight and changes in stress levels can play a part.

-Hearnsberger and her colleagues, Susan Beaird, CPNP, and Lauren King, CPNP, suggest stress management techniques to help reduce headaches.
+Hearnsberger and her colleagues, Susan Beaird, CPNP, and Lauren King, CPNP, suggest stress management techniques to help get rid of stress headaches in children.
 Techniques may include relaxation training or counseling or addressing specific stressors such as getting extra help in troubling school subjects.

-She recommends that children get at least 8.5 hours of sleep per night and that they go to bed within the same two hours every night and wake within the same two hours every morning — even on weekends.
+She recommends that children get 8 to 12 hours of sleep per night; the amount they need depends on their age.
+To prevent frequent disruption of sleep habits, get children to bed within the same two hours every night and wake within the same two hours every morning — even on weekends.
 They should also avoid after-school naps.
-(Read the American Academy of Sleep Medicine’s June 2016 age-specific sleep recommendations here).

 Food and hydration

 “It’s important for children to have regular meals.
 Skipping meals causes blood sugar to drop, which can trigger a headache,” Hearnsberger said.
 “And hydration is probably the most important lifestyle factor in headache prevention.”

 However, she notes that certain foods can trigger headaches in some individuals.
 She suggests keeping a headache journal to note when headaches occur and what the child ate in the previous 12 hours.
 You may see a pattern.

 Eye strain can trigger headaches in children.
 A parent who suspects that to be the only cause should take his or her child to see an optometrist or ophthalmologist.

 When to see a doctor for headaches in children

 Hearnsberger recommends parents seek medical care for their children for the following: